 High school students enrolled in their senior year or (with special permission) their junior year may take one freshman-level course each term at Southern Wesleyan University.
 They must complete the GATEWAY TO LEARNING application, obtained through the Admissions Office, which includes permission of their guidance counselor or principal.
-Tuition for regular courses is \$50.00 per semester hour.
-High school Gateway students will also be charged a \$125.00 per semester technology fee.
+Tuition for regular courses is at a rate equal to 10% of the part-time tuition per credit (see Tuition & Fees, p.
+29).
+High school Gateway students will also be charged the per semester technology fee and any fees related to the course(s) for which they register.

-2. Degreed Students
+2. Transient & Continuing Education Students